How to Advertise on Facebook

 Try ready-to-buy collection ads to feature your hottest items for maximum sales.
 Some consider this to be one of the most powerful ads for Facebook advertising campaigns.

-Share the convenience of an interactive preview of your app before people download.
+Share the convenience of an interactive preview of your app before people download it.
 With Playable ads, tap into the power of try-before-you-buy.

 Step-by-step Guide to Advertising on Facebook